bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

     .add_system(some_other_system);
 ```

-We plan on exposing more control over scheduling and running sub apps in the future.
+We plan on exposing more control over scheduling, running, and working with sub-apps in the future.

 ### Query::iter_combinations